-Some law firms are snobs in terms of hiring, and are only interested in individuals from certain law schools.
+Some law firms are snobs in terms of hiring and are only interested in individuals from certain law schools.
 There is not much you can do about this.
-If you were in the top of your class from a given law school, this is often enough to get past the gatekeeper—but not always.
+If you were at the top of your class from a given law school, this is often enough to get past the gatekeeper—but not always.
 There is not much you can do if a law firm is not interested in you because of the law school you attended.

 - If all of the attorneys went to good law schools, the law firm is positioned to look better in the eyes of its clients (and potential clients).

 - Attorneys who went to good law schools are also interested in working and practicing with attorneys who went to other good law schools.